 Join the Adelaide Dolphin Sanctuary Action Group, to help monitor and care for the Port River dolphins, and make the Port River and Barker Inlet a safer place for them to live.
 The focus is to protect the dolphins, provide information and education to the community and promote the environmental importance of the Adelaide Dolphin Sanctuary.
 No previous experience is required, but a medium- or long-term commitment is needed.

 Under the guidance of the Department for Environment and Water, and in partnership with government and non-government organisations, the group helps deliver on the six objectives of the Adelaide Dolphin Sanctuary management plan.

 Get involved in a planting day

 Every planting season we require volunteers to help us get native plants into the ground!
-Visit our events page to keep up to date with what's on, sign up to 'Living Streets' or contact us.
+Visit our events page to keep up to date with what's on, sign up to 'Sedge Snippets' or contact us.

 Join a community group